Eo-Le-LearnToHack/Eo-Le-LearnToHack/README.md

       - by introducing validatation of Int, double and string values
       - using do while loop and try/catch to makes the program seems to be intelligent
 - Small projects:
-      - creating the little multiplication table 1-10 and output the multiplication of choice
+      - creating the little multiplication table 1-10 and output the multiplication table of choice
       - creating a pricelist, to-do list, name list and so on.
       - calculating light time and dark time
       - calculating shortes route, calories burnt, is it profitable to tank petrol in DE?